 Problem #3: cherry-picked literature

 Not only does Harris barely engage with the literature, he cherry-picks literature, which he then presents as evidence for his view.
 The Libet papers from the 80’s are classics, but there has been an ongoing debate on these type of experiments and follow-up research for decades since then.
 Yet Harris mentions two papers that seem helpful to advance his view, and says virtually nothing about the objections.
 Libet’s veto caveat is called “absurd” early in the book, without little further discussion.
 In fact, this is the tone throughout the rest of the book, which is marked by Harris’ perpetual bewilderment: “I cannot imagine”, “I do not know”, “It just happens”, etc. Unfortunately, to know what he does not know, cannot imagine or finds absurd, is not very helpful to build any argument.

 The problem with this whole setup is that it misrepresents the debate.
 It’s not a fair depiction of the issues, and writing for a lay audience is no excuse.
 Moreover, cherry-picking science to bolster this shallow narrative doesn’t do science any favors.
 Harris gives the impression that the classic papers and the follow-ups are compelling evidence for his case, when in fact there is compelling literature exposing holes in the setup and assumptions of typical free will experiments.
 Mentioning and discussing these is the bare minimum for any remotely serious work on free will.

 To read or not to read?

 Harris’ book will not provide you with an education on free will.
 Nor will it provide you with a strong case for any particular position in the free will debate.
-There is no “redefining free will”, as free will is not yet defined.
+There is no real case of “redefining free will” as if some definition is canonical.
 A coherent definition is what we’re after.
 If you’re not familiar with the literature, do yourself a favor and read the entry on free will at the Internet Encyclopedia Of Philosophy, the entry at the Stanford Encyclopedia or even the Wikipedia entry on free will.
 You will learn more from any of these than from all of Harris’ blog posts and his book taken together.